 Latest Weekly Covid-19 Tracker

-- Figure 1 shows that the Reproduction number, R, which is the average number of secondary infections currently generated by an infected individual, is starting to move up to 0.9 – 1.0 from a range of 0.8 – 0.9 where it had been since mid-January.
+- Figure 1 shows that the Reproduction number, R, for England.
+R is the average number of secondary infections currently generated by an infected individual, and is estimated to be in the range of 0.95 – 1.10 based on specimen date data until 7th May.

 Dr Craig Thamotheram